NaliniThondapu/angular_practicee/angularNotes.md

 - It has dependencies and devdependencies.
 Dependencies , it has list of prduction dependencies required by angular application.
 - These dependencies include Angular libraries, third-party libraries, and other modules needed for the application to function correctly
 - The devDependencies section of the package.json file lists the development dependencies required for development and build processes.
 These dependencies include tools like TypeScript, testing frameworks, build tools, and other development-specific modules.
 Dev dependencies are not included in the production build of the application.
 Similar to production dependencies, you can manage dev dependencies using the package manager.

+## package-lock.json
+- It is same as package.json , along with the dependencies  it has additional information  like all node modules version and its path.

+## .gitignore file
+- This has what ever files we do not want to commit to the github we can add those in this file.

 ## tsconfig.json
 - The application builds  basing on this configuration only at the time of compilation time.